Prescott, Cowboys back on track with 43-3 rout of Falcons | Times Leader

 “I think you understand it just counts once,” Ryan said.
 “As ugly as it is, we get 17 of these opportunities.
 I think we’re better than we played today.
 We just need to play up to the standard that we’re capable of doing.”

 Elliott’s first touchdown was a 1-yarder five plays after Prescott’s 21-yard pass to Lamb on fourth-and-5.
-The two-time rushing champ’s 2-yard score came the play after Prescott scrambled on fourth-and-3 and found Michael Gallup along the sideline for 23 yards in the first game for Gallup (calf strain) since the opener.
+The two-time rushing champ’s 2-yard score came the play after along the sideline for 23 yards in the first game for Gallup (calf strain) since the opener.

 The Falcons were moving again the second time they had the ball before facing a fourth-and-7.
 Atlanta passed on a 50-yard field goal try, and Dallas cornerback Jourdan Lewis had the second of consecutive pass breakups.